 At Qudos Recruitment, we have the expertise to save you precious time and money by relieving you of the time-consuming processes of finding staff so that you can focus on your core business responsibilities.
 We have the connections and resources to find you highly-skilled and talented executive assistants efficiently and cost-effectively.

-With over 20 years’ experience in hiring EA’s, our recruitment consultants possess an immeasurable understanding of the Melbourne EA market.
+With over 20 years’ experience in executive assistant recruitment, our recruitment consultants possess an immeasurable understanding of the Melbourne EA market.

-As specialist recruiters of EAs for large and small businesses across Melbourne, we have built an extensive database of prospective candidates from a diverse range of industries from which they have developed the necessary experience, skills and qualifications required to fulfil all types of assistant roles for executives.
+As a specialist executive assistant recruitment service for large and small businesses across Melbourne, we have built an extensive database of prospective candidates from a diverse range of industries from which they have developed the necessary experience, skills and qualifications required to fulfil all types of assistant roles for executives.

 We focus on finding staff who will identify with the key values of your business, as well as have the ability to foster long-term business relationships and develop networks with key clientele and internal and external business partners.
 We look for the right attributes you need to contribute to the growth and development of your team and company.